ordinary3oy/splunk-mcp/docs/DEVELOPER_GUIDE.md

 See ARCHITECTURE.md for all configuration options.

-See TROUBLESHOOTING.md for common issues and ARCHITECTURE.md for extending the system.
+See TROUBLESHOOTING.md and ARCHITECTURE.md for details.

 See API_REFERENCE.md for endpoint testing examples.